raphaeldiscky/spring-micro-bookstore/README.md

 - ✅ Implementing the `API Gateway` pattern to handle routing
 - ✅ Applying the `Outbox Pattern` to ensure reliable and consistent event publishing
 - ✅ Managing distributed task execution with ShedLock to prevent duplicate processing via `Distributed Locking`
 - ✅ Ensuring system resilience using `Resilience4j`, with support for circuit breakers, retries, rate limiting, and timeout handling
 - ✅ Utilizing `PostgreSQL` for persistent storage, `Flyway` for version-controlled database migrations, and `JPA/Hibernate` for ORM
 - ✅ Testing with `JUnit 5`; supporting tools include `TestContainers` for integration tests, `REST Assured` for API testing, `WireMock` for mocking external dependencies, and `Instancio` for generating test data
 - ✅ Observability with `Spring Boot Actuator` endpoints, `Prometheus` for metrics collection, `Grafana` for visualization, `OpenTelemetry` for distributed tracing, `Tempo` for trace storage, and `Loki` for log aggregation
-- ✅ Containerizing and orchestrating services using `Docker` and `docker-compose` for streamlined local deployment and development
+- ✅ Containerized deployments using `Docker` and `docker-compose`
 - 🚧 Add `Kubernetes` for container orchestration and deployment

 ## Technologies - Libraries 🛠️